cherryband/tumbl-down/README.md

 # Setting up virtualenv

 This project uses python virtualenv for dependency management.
-The setup needs to be done only once, and any subsequent python executions are done inside the venv.
+This set-up needs to be done only once, and any subsequent python executions are to be done inside the venv.
 To set up, on the root project directory, run:

 > virtualenv -p python3 venv

 You may also replace `venv` with the name of your choice.
 Also replace every subsequent occurrences of `venv` with your name of choice.

-Enter `source venv/bin/activate` on your terminal to enable virtualenv before proceeding to next step.
+Enter `source venv/bin/activate` on your terminal to enable virtualenv before proceeding to the next step.

 ## Install dependencies